rolfbjarne/xamarin-macios/docs/custom-linker-steps/README.md

 Marks:

 * For all types that either subclasses NSObject (directly or indirectly) or implements the INativeObject interface:
-    * If the type is in a user assembly, the entire type.
+    * If the type is in a user assembly, mark the entire type.
     * If the type is in our platform assembly, then it preserves:
-        * For all methods with an [Export] attribute, and the method has been overridden in user code, preserves the method (conditioned on the type being marked)
+        * For all methods with an [Export] attribute, and the method has been overridden in user code, preserves the method (conditioned on the type with the override being marked)
-        * Preserve a specific constructor we need (conditioned on the type being marked)
+        * Preserve a specific constructor we need (conditioned on the type with the override being marked)

 #### Xamarin.Linker.Steps.ApplyPreserveAttribute